-Looking for a quick fix, she went to the doctor hoping for a magical pill or other remedy, to help her lose weight and feel better.
+Looking for a quick fix for her weight problem, Angela went to the doctor hoping for a magical pill or other remedy, to help her lose weight and feel better.
 The doctor explained that before they could try anything they would need to run a few tests to be sure she was healthy enough for weight loss medication.
 Unfortunately the tests came back with even worse news:

 “My liver was shot.
 I had the liver of an alcoholic drug user, and I rarely drank at all.
 Soon after, I learned that sugar was literally killing me.
 He said he didn’t see me truly making it past 20-years with the road I was on.”